lojainsyed/PIM-compiler/proposal.md

 - **Semester / Year: Spring 2026

 ## 2. Project Overview
-This project implements a compiler for a Processing-in-Memory (PIM) architecture that translates a restricted C-like source language into a domain-specific PIM Instruction Set Architecture (ISA).
+This project implements a compiler for a Processing-in-Memory (PIM) architecture that translates  C language into a domain-specific PIM Instruction Set Architecture (ISA).
 The target ISA is based on the specification in [1] and is validated using a publicly available PIM simulator, which serves solely as an external tool to verify the correctness and semantics of the generated instructions.

 The project demonstrates a complete compilation pipeline, including lexical analysis, parsing, intermediate representation (IR) generation, and code generation, targeting an emerging memory-centric computing architecture
 ## 3. Source Language
 - **Name of the source code language:**
-Restricted C-like Matrix Language
+Restricted C Language

 The source language supports: